saper-2/rpi-ds2413-2100h/README.md

 ```

 So I have `rw` file for accessing, but nothing with ds2413 in modules.
 Let's do some google-fu how to handle...
-A two hours later, I'm not happy anymore :disappointed:, looks like I got clones of DS2413 with own "Family code" od 0x85.. ehhhh...
+A two hours later, I'm not happy anymore :disappointed:, looks like I got clones of DS2413 with it's own "Family code": 0x85.. ehhhh...
-One solution is hex-editing ds2413 module - too ugly, so I decided I'll try to write own module (or more likely copy-paste :smile:).
+One solution (found at rpi-forum) is hex-editing ds2413 module - too ugly, so I decided I'll try to write own module (or more likely copy-paste :smile:).

 So I "git"-ed latest raspberry pi kernel sources :wink: .
 After looking a little around in 1-wire driver code, adding support for 2100H was rather easy: edit few files, rename some functions, add family code to master 1-wire module.

+I've written this driver using:
 **KERNEL VERSION: 4.4.y (4.4.7) from 2016-04-17**

 ## Repo files